12 min readBy Heart Hippo Medical Team

 The Intermittent Nature Problem

-Most palpitations are intermittent, making them difficult to capture during a brief medical visit.
-A normal EKG doesn't rule out serious rhythm problems—it just means your heart was in normal rhythm during those 10 seconds.
+Many palpitations are intermittent, making them difficult to capture during a brief medical visit.
+A normal EKG does not exclude a rhythm that was absent during the recording; it describes the rhythm present during those seconds.

 The Symptom-Rhythm Correlation

-Understanding what rhythm is causing your symptoms is crucial for proper treatment.
-The same symptom (racing heart) can have vastly different causes and treatments.
+Understanding what rhythm is present during symptoms matters because the same sensation — racing, fluttering, pounding — can have very different causes and treatments.

 How Extended Monitoring Provides Answers